crcn/node-guava/README.md

 		//code here...
 	});

-	//then *bind* to any additional inserts to the database. this is *not* similar to mongodb's trailing function cursor.bind(function(item)
+	//then *bind* to any additional inserts to the database. this is *not* similar to mongodb's trailing cursors cursor.bind(function(item)
 	{
 		console.log(item.message);//hello world!
 	});

 });

 //insert the first item, triggering the data binding. messages.insert({ name: 'craig', message: 'hello world!'});